 - Walla Walla Community College (WWCC) servicing Walla Walla

 - Big Bend Community College (BBCC) servicing Moses Lake

 - South Puget Sound Community College (SPSSC) servicing Olympia

 - Everett Community College (EvCC) servicing Everett

 COPYRIGHT_WI: Published on https://washingtonindependent.com/ebv/5-best-community-colleges-in-washington-state/ by Jaya Mckeown on 2020-12-16T01:36:14.584Z

 Let’s dive into the detailed comparison of these colleges.

 This college has a history of more than 53 years and is now spread across 3 campuses.
-The approximate number of students reaches 9,000, and it may boast around 45-degree programs for any liking.
+According to paper writing service, the approximate number of students reaches 9,000, and it may boast around 45-degree programs for any liking.
 For those who are interested in sport, WWCC has 11 sports including soccer and volleyball teams.
 Some of the most interesting programs offered to students are:

 Similar to many other Washington colleges, the admission is concentrated on GED certificates or a high-school diploma.
 They also accept transfer credit and awards credits.
 Those without ACT or SAT additionally pass tests in English and Maths.